Student with patient

 • Complete the graduate nursing compliance requirements.

-• Purchase a laptop computer that meets the graduate nursing computer requirements.
+• Purchase a laptop computer that meets the computer requirements (unless you already have one).

 Compliance Requirements